vistadataproject/vistadataproject.github.io/index.md

 VISTA's data, however, remains uniquely defined, opaque, and challenging to access under thousands of undocumented legacy code interfaces in each of these distinct systems.
 VISTA's internal operational data model - the roadmap to all of VA's institutional, business, and clinical processes and data - has evolved organically within each system over the past 35 years, but has not been exposed and represented in modern, computable form.

-*__In the VISTA Data Project__*,  *VISTA's* native operatonal clinical and business model is comprehensively exposed, enriched, and operationalized using a modern, computable, web-standard data model.
-This *VISTA Data Model* is in turn normalized across all *VISTA* systems to create a national, normalized Master Veteran Data Model, which provides secure read-write transactions across all *VISTA* systems using a single model-driven services interface.
+*__In the VISTA Data Project__*,  *VISTA's* native, internal operatonal data model - the *VISTA Data Model* - is incrementally exposed, enriched, and operationalized using a modern, computable, web-standard data model.
+This *VISTA Data Model* is in turn normalized across all *VISTA* systems to create a national, normalized Master Veteran Data Model (MVDM), which provides secure read-write transactions across all *VISTA* systems using a single model-driven services interface.

 ![vdp-transition](assets/vdp-transition-20180805.png)